pantheon-systems/example-wordpress-composer/README.md

 **Warning:** do NOT push/pull code between Lando and Pantheon directly.
 All code should be pushed to GitHub and deployed to Pantheon through a continuous integration service, such as CircleCI.

 Composer, Terminus and wp-cli commands should be run in Lando rather than on the host machine.
-This is done by preixing the desired command with `lando`.
+This is done by prefixing the desired command with `lando`.
 For example, after a change to `composer.json` run `lando composer update` rather than `composer update`.